-Michael Wilde windfarm, Contract, Permanent...
+Michael Wilde windfarm, Electrical Engineer, Permanent...

 Tesla Motors has announced that it will now sell versions of its battery packs, originally designed for their high-powered cars, directly to consumers to help power their homes and also to businesses that run larger facilities.

 Now; Tesla has not reinvented the wheel by any stretch of the imagination.
 But they have used their ingenuity to improve the performance and lifespan of their lithium-ion batteries.

 With the founder of Tesla, Elon Musk’s vision, they have identified that homeowners should have the option of storing the energy they generate from sustainable sources, rather than automatically having to put it back into the grid.
 For countries where consistent power from the grid is not always reliable, this could be a defining moment in their history.

 Puerto Rico has recently experienced the second-largest blackout on record due to Hurricane Maria which hit in October 2017.
 Many houses and government building are still yet to have the lights turned back on due to the main power grid being wiped out by this horrific natural disaster.

 Puerto Rico Governor Ricardo Rosselló has announced 6 projects have been developed combining solar systems and Tesla energy storage on the islands.
 In Vieques, they include a system providing the necessary battery backup for the Puerto Rico Aqueducts and Sewers Authority (PRASA) sanitary sewer treatment plants, and another for the the Arcadia water pumping station, restoring the water supply.

 They also are providing power at the Ciudad Dorada elderly community, the Susan Centeno Hospital, and the Boys and Girls Club of Vieques.